 - Detect bugs and technical issues: Identify and resolve issues specific to certain devices, browsers, or user segments by reviewing session recordings.

-Session replays are valuable not only for IT developers but also for customer support teams, providing insights that can improve the overall user experience on your website.
+Session recordings are valuable not only for IT developers but also for customer support teams, providing insights that can improve the overall user experience on your website.

-Can I use session replays on e-commerce stores?
+Can I use session recordings on e-commerce stores?